NorfairKing/smos/smos-docs-site/content/unreleased.markdown

   therefore not have their todo state changed until then.
 * `smos-scheduler`: Changed that scheduling rent-recurrence would happen in UTC time instead of in local time.
+* All binaries: Changed the `--help` text to always show global options, even when a command has already been supplied.